LaurentOngaro/UEVaultManager/README.md

 - ignored assets file log
   - file is defined by the setting: 'ignored_assets_filename_log (default is ~/.config/ignored_assets.log)'
   - each asset listed in the file has been ignored during the process.
-Possible reasons are: not an UE asset, not an asset, asset filtered by category (-c option)
+Possible reasons are: not a UE asset, not an asset, asset filtered by category (-c option)
 - not found assets log
   - file is defined by the setting: 'notfound_assets_filename_log (default is ~/.config/notfound_assets.log)'